 |GIRAFFE – 3 biscuits.
 8 people maximum||Th – Sun||Noon – 1:00 PM|

 |RHINO – (temporarily unavailable) 3 biscuits.
 4 people maximum|

 How to Pet or Touch Zoo Animals (without paying extra)

 You’ll have to go to San Diego Zoo Safari Park 30 miles north of downtown in Escondido.
-There are three separate exhibits at that attraction where you can touch the animals.
+There are two separate exhibits at that attraction where you can touch the animals.